 David Loo is the Vice-Chairman and Treasurer of Civic Builders’ Board of Directors.
 David is a founding member and Managing Partner of Hudson Realty Capital, a real estate private equity firm that makes debt and equity investments in middle market transactions throughout the U.S. Prior to founding Hudson, David was a Managing Director at Credit Suisse First Boston (CSFB).
 While at CSFB, David formed the Portfolio Bids Group, created to invest in and manage commercial mortgage debt and real estate equity investments.
 David was also a member of CSFB’s Real Estate Investment Committee.

-Brahm Cramer is the Chairman of the Board of Civic Builders’ Board of Directors and is Co-Chief Investment Officer of Prospect Ridge.
+Brahm Cramer is the Co-Chief Investment Officer of Prospect Ridge.

 Prior to the formation of Prospect Ridge, Brahm was a partner at AllianceBernstein (AB) and together with Jay Nydick, founded its U.S. Real Estate Investments group in 2009 and Commercial Real Estate Debt Group in 2013.